COVID-19 (Coronavirus) Community Information

 - Hand washing stations and/or sanitizer dispensers are at all AHS entrances and throughout the buildings.

-- All employees are being screened before entering the building (temperature check and completing a symptom checklist) and are wearing face masks and eye protection.
+- All employees and visitors are being screened before entering the building (temperature check and completing a symptom checklist) and are wearing face masks and eye protection.

 - AHS continues to communicate reliable and verified information to staff, residents, families, and the public through our website, email and/or print notifications.

-Q. Are you testing all residents and employees in MN?
+Q. Are you testing all residents and employees?